Back to Blog

 There's no magic number for what marketing should cost.
 But here's what we know:

-• Doing nothing costs you more in the long run (missed customers)
+• Doing nothing costs you more in the long run - missed customers find your competitors

 If you want to talk through what makes sense for your specific situation, give us a call.
-No pressure, just honest advice.
+No pressure, just honest advice about what you actually need - and what you can skip.

 budgetingpricingsmall business